tusharganguli/Coursera_GettingAndCleaningData_UsingR/README.md

 - 'averageData.txt': Final output after following step 5 as mentioned above.

 - 'run_analysis.R': Main script file for running the analysis.
-THe script file assumes that the data has been unzipped and the working directory has been set inside the unzipped folder.
-That is the working directory contains the folder 'UCI HAR Dataset'.
+The script file assumes that the data has been unzipped and the working directory has been set inside the unzipped folder i.e. the working directory contains the folder 'UCI HAR Dataset'.